dont-use-client-side picoCTF 2019 Solution

 Flag

-The password is split into string variables in the JavaScript source.
-Concatenate them in order to get the flag.
+The password is validated by substring position checks in the JavaScript source.
+Concatenate all the expected 4-character substrings in positional order to reconstruct the flag.

 Want more picoCTF 2019 writeups?